Beyond-jQuery/book/manuscript/events.md

 IE8 and older also do not have a `stopImmediatePropagation` method.
 There isn't much that can be done to work around this limitation.
 However, I personally don't see lack of this method as a big problem.
 Using `stopImmediatePropagation` seems like a code smell to me since the behavior of this call is completely dependent on the order that multiple event handlers are attached to the element in question.

-The important takeaway for this event chapter: events are pretty simple to work with in modern browsers without jQuery, but if you are unlucky enough to support Internet Explorer 8 or older, consider using the cross-browser functions demonstrated above, or pull in a reliable events library for more complex event handling requirements.
+The important takeaway for this chapter: events are pretty simple to work with in modern browsers without jQuery, but if you are unlucky enough to support Internet Explorer 8 or older, consider using the cross-browser functions demonstrated above, or pull in a reliable events library for more complex event handling requirements.

 [attachevent-msdn]: https://msdn.microsoft.com/en-us/library/ms536343(VS.85).aspx